A geometric integration approach to smooth optimisation: Foundations of the discrete gradient method

 \section{Numerical experiments}

 In this section, we apply the discrete gradient methods to various test problems.
-The codes for the figures have been implemented in Python and MATLAB, and will be made available on github upon acceptance of this manuscript.
-For solving the discrete gradient equation \eqref{eq:dg_method} with the Gonzalez and mean value discrete gradients, we use the fixed point method \eqref{eq:relaxed} detailed in \secref{sec:fixed_point} and tested numerically in \secref{sec:numerical_fixed_point} under the label `\textbf{R}'.
-For solving \eqref{eq:dg_method} for the Itoh--Abe method, we use the built-in solver \texttt{scipy.optimize.fsolve} in Python.
+The code for the figures has been implemented in Python and MATLAB and is available at \url{https://github.com/riis-academic/discrete-gradient-method-smooth-optimisation/}.
+For solving the discrete gradient equation~\eqref{eq:dg_method} with the Gonzalez and mean value discrete gradients, we use the fixed point method~\eqref{eq:relaxed} detailed in \secref{sec:fixed_point} and tested numerically in \secref{sec:numerical_fixed_point} under the label `\textbf{R}'.
+For solving~\eqref{eq:dg_method} for the Itoh--Abe method, we use the built-in solver \texttt{scipy.optimize.fsolve} in Python.

 For these test problems, we generally assume knowledge of the Lipschitz constant \(L\) when setting time steps.
 However, in \secref{sec:TV} we assess Itoh--Abe methods with a wider range of time steps.